deallojdia/Coffee-DEA-Web-Project-Front-End-Development/README.md

-# Coffee-DEA-Web-Project-Front-End-Development
+# Coffee-DEA-RESTAURANT-Project-Front-End-Development
 Personal Project
 Description:
-Designed and implemented a responsive online coffee shop interface using HTML, CSS, JavaScript, and Figma prototypes.
+Designed and implemented a responsive online coffee shop and restaurant interface using HTML, CSS, JavaScript, and Figma prototypes.
 Focused on creating user-friendly navigation and interactive product UI components.

 Technologies Used:
 HTML, CSS, JavaScript